barryclark/jekyll-now/_posts/2017-10-28-The-curious-case-of-the-concurrency-conundrum.md

 > NOTE: There is no way we can get anything else running or executing at the same time.
 One example would be a timeout with a 0ms delay.
 Not even that will get called until the current code block finishes.
-And there is no real guarantess it will get called straight after!
+And there is no real guarantees it will get called straight after!

 Based on this once we start recording an action or start processing a state update we know that we can’t have another action being sent or another update